astroumd/lmtoy/README.md

 ## DATA

-LMT raw telescope data are (mostly) in netCDF-3 format (extension: .nc), which stores data hierarchically in a big binary blob.
+LMT raw telescope data are (mostly) in netCDF-3 format (extension: .nc), which stores data hierarchically, name and type tagged.
-A typical LSR observation consists of a number of files in a specific directory hierarchy, starting at
+A typical LSR observation consists of a number of netCDF in a specific directory hierarchy, starting at
 $DATA_LMT, and all identified via a 7 digit OBSNUM.
-Differentr instruments use a different number of datasets, for example, RSR uses up to 5, LSR uses 10 in Map/Cal mode.
+Different instruments use a different number of datasets, for example, RSR uses up to 9, LSR uses 10.

 Tools like **ncdump** display structure and contents (as CDL).

-A simple way to get at the raw data is the following:
+A simple example to get at the raw data is the following:

       import netCDF4
       nc = netCDF4.Dataset(filename)